 - 6 months – 3 years: 3 months

 - 6 – 9 years: 5 months

 In cases of termination, a notice is not required in cases of gross misconduct.

-- Severance Pay: There is no general legislation for severance pay, but it is only granted in cases of redundancy and have been continuously employed with the same employer for at least 12 years.
-In this case, it amount to one month’s pay, or three months’ pay for over 17 years of service.
+Severance Pay: There is no general legislation for severance pay, but it is only granted in cases of redundancy and has been continuously employed with the same employer for at least 12 years.
+In this case, it amounts to one month’s pay or three months’ pay for over 17 years of service.